Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Sparse Bayesian Inference

+In this case the mixing density coincides with a constant improper prior, which leads to the same GSM model as used in RVM \cite{Tipping2001,Tipping2003,WipfRao04}.
+With this setting \eqref{eq:cubic} simplifies to

-used in \cite{Tipping2003}.
-It is interesting to note that \eqref{eq:gamma_fastrvm} is independent of $\rho$ and thus is the same regardless whether the signal model \eqref{eq:model} is real or complex.
-The same holds for the RVM algorithm.
+From \eqref{eq:gamma_fastrvm}, a positive solution of \eqref{eq:cubic} exists if and only if $|q_i|^2>s_i$.
+If this condition is not satisfied we set $\gammahat_i =0$.
+It is interesting to note that \eqref{eq:gamma_fastrvm} is independent of $\rho$ and thus is the same regardless of whether the signal model \eqref{eq:model} is real or complex.